asecurityguru/docker-desktop-installation-guide/README.md

 5. [Installing and Running Docker Desktop on Windows through GUI](./Installation.md)
 6. [Lab: Running Container Image of an Application on Docker Desktop](./Lab-run.md)
 7. [Troubleshooting](./troubleshoot.md)

-## Things to Improve
- Refer the [Things to Improve](./Things-to-Improve.md) topic to view a list of changes required in the existing Docker Desktop documentation.